 Buildings are fully insured against fire, theft, and natural disaster to the extent that losses exceed \$1,000 per incident.
-The fully insurable value of the Town buildings is \$19,139,099.
+The fully insurable value of the Town buildings is \$19,616,552.

 The Town has two contributory health care options for its employees.
 There are 5 employees and 0 retirees who participate in the Town's health care programs.
+There are 7 employees and 0 retirees who participate in the Town's dental care program.
 The Town contributes 75% of the premium costs for active employees and 50% of the premium costs for retirees.

 The Town is insured for general liability; however, Chapter 258 of the Massachusetts General Laws limits the Town's liability to a maximum of \$100,000 per claim in all matters except in actions relating to federal civil rights, eminent domain and breach of contract.
 Such claims are charged to the general fund.
-There were no such claims in 2019.
+There were no such claims in 2021.